 Notes:

 *The legal tradition of community property in marriage was introduced by the Spanish.
 Most states that adopted community property laws – including California, Arizona, New Mexico, Nevada, Louisiana, and Texas – were part of the Spanish Empire.
-At the time, Spanish law afforded broader rights for married women than English common law.
-In Spain, the legal rights of women were first codified in the early sixth century Forum Judicum by the Visigoths, an Indo-European group that migrated from Northern Europe and ruled the Iberian peninsula in the Early Middle Ages.
+In Spain, the property rights of women were first codified in the early sixth century Forum Judicum, the law code of the Visigoths, who ruled the Iberian peninsula in the Early Middle Ages.
+Married women in the Spanish Empire had broader property rights than their counterparts in Europe, however surviving spouses had few inheritance rights under the Spanish rules of instate succession that applied when the first spouse died intestate, without leaving a Will.

 **Legal traditions applied to separate property originated in medieval England.
 Traditionally, the husband controlled all marital property and only sons could inherit real property.
 If the husband died, the wife received only a life estate – an ownership interest for her lifetime – in one-third of the husband’s lands.
 The distinction between personal and real property dates to 13th century England.
 If the husband died without a Will, one-third of his personal property went to his wife, one-third to his children, and one-third to the Church.